 Corporate Office Properties Trust ("COPT") and subsidiaries (collectively, the "Company") is a fully-integrated and self-managed real estate investment trust ("REIT").
 Corporate Office Properties, L.P. ("COPLP") and subsidiaries (collectively, the "Operating Partnership") is the entity through which COPT, the sole general partner of COPLP, conducts almost all of its operations and owns almost all of its assets.
 Unless otherwise expressly stated or the context otherwise requires, "we", "us" and "our" as used herein refer to each of the Company and the Operating Partnership.
-We focus primarily on serving the specialized requirements of United States Government agencies and defense contractors, most of whom are engaged in defense information technology and national security related activities.
+We focus primarily on serving the specialized requirements of United States Government agencies and their contractors, most of whom are engaged in national security and information technology related activities.
 We generally acquire, develop, manage and lease office and data center properties concentrated in large office parks located near knowledge-based government demand drivers and/or in targeted markets or submarkets in the Greater Washington, DC/Baltimore region.
-As of December 31, 2013, our properties included the following:
+As of December 31, 2014, our properties included the following (all references to number of properties, square footage, acres and megawatts are unaudited):

-- 183 operating office properties totaling 17.4 million square - 10 office properties under, or contractually committed for, construction or approved for redevelopment that - we estimate will total approximately 1.4 million square feet upon completion, including two partially operational properties included above; - land held or under pre-construction totaling 1,708 acres (including 56 acres controlled but not owned) that we believe are potentially developable into approximately 20.0 million square feet; and - a partially operational, wholesale data center which upon completion and stabilization is expected to have a critical load of 18 megawatts.
+- 173 operating office properties totaling 16.8 million square feet (excluding two properties serving as collateral for a nonrecourse mortgage loan in default, as discussed further in Note 11): - 13 office properties under, or contractually committed for, construction or redevelopment that we estimate will total approximately 1.6 million square feet upon completion; - 1,464 acres of land we control that we believe are potentially developable into approximately 18.3 million square feet; - a partially operational, wholesale data center which upon completion and stabilization is expected to have a critical load of 19.25 megawatts.